ArminJo/ServoEasing/README.md

 # Features
 - **Linear** and 9 other ease movements are provided.
 - All servos can move **synchronized** or **independently**.
-- **Non blocking** movements are enabled by using **startEaseTo\* functions** by reusing the interrupts of the servo timer Timer1 or using a dedicated timer on other platforms.
-This function is not available for all platforms.
+- **Non blocking** movements are implemented by the **startEaseTo\* functions** by using a timer.
+This functions are not available for all platforms.
+- Degree values >= 400 is taken as microsecond values for the servo pulse to allow fine-grained control.
+- **Float angels** are supported to allow **fine-grained servo control** comparable to using microseconds.
-- **Callback at reaching target enables multiple movements independent of main loop**.
+- **User-specified callback function at "servo arrived" enables movement control independent of main loop**.
 - A **trim value** can be set for any servo.
 Its value is internally added to each requested position.
 - **Reverse operation** of servo is possible e.g. if it is mounted head down.
 - **Constraints for minimum and maximum servo degree** can be specified.
 Trim and reverse are applied after constraint processing.
 - Allow to specify an arbitrary mapping between degrees and microseconds by `attach(int aPin, int aMicrosecondsForServoLowDegree, int aMicrosecondsForServoHighDegree, int aServoLowDegree, int aServoHighDegree)`.
 - **Servo speed** can be specified in **degree per second** or **milliseconds** for the complete move.
-- Degree values >= 400 is taken as microsecond values for the servo pulse.
 - **Multiple servo handling** by *ForAllServos() functions like `setDegreeForAllServos(3, 135, 135, 135)`.
 - All ServoEasing objects are accessible by using the [`ServoEasing::ServoEasingArray[]`](https://github.com/ArminJo/ServoEasing/blob/master/examples/ThreeServos/ThreeServos.ino#L104).
+- Easy implementation of a **move list** - see [ConsecutiveEasingsWithCallback example](https://github.com/ArminJo/ServoEasing/blob/master/examples/ConsecutiveEasingsWithCallback/ConsecutiveEasingsWithCallback.ino#L150).

 # List of easing functions:
 - Linear